TrusTio/online-gallery-api/README.md

 # Personal Gallery

+## Description
+This is a personal gallery REST API that lets users:

+- Create and login into personal accounts
+- Create galleries
+- Upload images in those galleries
+- Retrieve images

 ## Installation
-1. Edit your database information(if needed) and add your username and password in src/main/resources/application.properties
+1. Edit your database information(if needed) and add your username and password. in src/main/resources/application.properties
 2. Run the application using the GalleryApplication class.
+3. Wait for it to boot, and you're ready to access the exposed endpoints.
-3. Navigate to localhost:8080/swagger-ui.html to see the exposed paths/endpoints by the API
+4. Navigate to localhost:8080/swagger-ui.html to see the exposed paths/endpoints by the API.

+## Technical information
+The project uses the Spring boot framework.
+It uses JWT tokens for authorization and authentication.
+All data except the images is stored in the database, images are stored on the local storage.